Puberty is the time

 with their peers.

-These changes are caused by the sex hormones —
+These changes are caused by the sex hormones testosterone (in boys) and

-in girls — that your body is making in much larger amounts than before.
+(in girls) that their bodies start making in much larger amounts than

 What Happens in Delayed Puberty?